amnguyen2/CS1290-Final-Exam/Perfect Squares/README.md

-# Minimum Falling Path Sum
+# Perfect Squares

 ### Recursive definition:
-		The recursive definition of the problem is
+		The recursive definition of the problem is finding the minimum number of perfect squares that add up to n - 1.
+If I want to find the minimum number of perfect squares that add up to 4, for example, I need to find the solution to 3, then 2, then 1 and 0.
+I can use what I know starting from 0 and build up to n.

 ### Defining and combining sub-problems:
-		I decided to start by breaking down the problem into sub-problems
+		I decided to start by breaking down the problem into sub-problems by every positive integer starting from 0 up to 'n'.
+I used an array of size n + 1, where 'n' is the input value.
+The first value in the array is 0 and the rest is populated with 'math.inf' or the largest value available.
+I will edit the values in the array after 0.
+Cell i = 1 in the array will contain 1 because it takes only 1 perfect squares to add up to 1.
+Cell i = 2 in the array will contain 2 because it takes only 2 perfect squares to add up to 2.

 ### Problem solving process:
-		The problem asks to

-	a) To break the problem down to it’s very first step, I start with the very first row of my 2D array.
-		The minimum path I can take to get to any of the cells on the first row is the same number, since I can’t take any steps down, in this case.
-Because of this, I can make the new array’s first row the same as the input array’s first row.
- 	b) Then, once I’ve solved the first row, I now have to decide how I get to each cell in the row after the
-		first.
+		The problem asks to find the minimum number of perfect squares necessary to add up to 'n', any given value.
+I began by first considering the simplest problem.
+If I input 0, it's obvious that no other positive integers add up to 0.
+If I input 1, my output would be 1 because 1 is a perfect square.
+This is true for all inputs that are perfect squares.
+1, 4, 9, and every other perfect square only requires the sum of 1 number to add up to it (itself).